 3. The rate of interest under a flexible exchange-rate sovereign currency regime is set as a matter of policy rather than being market determined.

-Despite differences in analytical framework, hopefully Krugman's post on the "invisible bond vigilantes" will help to move the policy discourse in the right direction.
+Despite remaining differences in theoretical perspective, hopefully Krugman’s post on the “invisible bond vigilantes” will help to move the policy discourse forward.